farrell0/DataStax-Developers-Notebook/README.md

 >release.
 >
 >In this document, we detail the DSE Core and DSE Search areas of functionality, their intent,
 >how they work pre release 6.0, and are planned to work in the 6.0 release.
-Further we detail:
+Further, we detail:
 >
 >• The four functional areas of DSE, including DSE Core with its network partition fault tolerance and time constant lookups.
 >